ravaldhruv07/Kube101/README.md

 [Exercise 2](resources/exercises/Exercise2.md)

-## Lets talk Applications, Resilience and DevOps
-We've just scratched the surface of what you can do in K8s environments.
-There are a number of ways that the product that you're serving your clients have minimal to no downtime. we'll briefly go over the strategies to achieve just that.

-### 1. Redundancy
-### 2. Self-healing
-### 3. Effective State Management
-### 4. Disaster Recovery
-### 5. Network Resilience
-### 6. Monitoring, Chaos Engineering and Self Healing
-### 7. A strong CI/CD pipeline

 # Quiz Time!
  ## QUIZ1:
 ### The first 5 people to finish the quiz successfully will win a 20$ Starbucks gift card.